drftpd-ng/drftpd/README.md

 # Introduction

-DrFTPD is a Distributed FTP server written in java, it's unique because it doesn't handle transfers like normal FTP servers.
+DrFTPD is a Distributed FTP server written in Java, it's unique because it doesn't handle transfers like normal FTP servers.
 DrFTPD is set up with a master and a collection of file transfer slaves that handle the file transfers, you can have as many file transfer slaves as you like.
 Some names that could be used to describe this is ftp site merger, ftp cluster, ftp grid or multi site bnc, but the only accurate term is "distributed ftp daemon."

 What is unique with DrFTPD is that it works with existing FTP client software, you can use the FTP client application you're used to and make site-to-site (FXP) transfers with normal FTP servers.
 The only exception to DrFTPD is with passive (PASV) mode.
 For this the client needs to support the PRET command.
 PRET is already supported in several of the most widely used FTP clients.
 You can often do without PASV mode unless you are behind a firewall which you don't have access to or you need to FXP with another DrFTPD server or a server which doesn't support PASV.